-The five most important points from this article:
+The five most important points covered in this article:

-• Banks and lenders offer different mortgage rates.
+- Banks and lenders offer different mortgage rates for different borrowers.

-• Risk-based pricing has a lot to do with it.
+- Risk-based pricing has a lot to do with these differences.

-• The type of loan you use can also influence the rate.
+- The type of loan you use can also influence the mortgage rate.

-• You can use the ‘Loan Estimate’ document to compare costs.
+- You can use the ‘Loan Estimate’ form to compare costs among lenders.

-• Shopping around could save you thousands of dollars.
+- Shopping around could save you thousands of dollars on a home loan.

 Why Lenders Offer Different Mortgage Rates